hashicorp/consul/website/source/docs/internals/acl.html.markdown

 system.

 You can do this by allowing the `anonymous` token to access that prefix, or by providing tokens to the agents that enable it.
-The formar can be done by giving this rule to the `anonymous` token:
+The former can be done by giving this rule to the `anonymous` token:

 ```javascript